-There are many benefits to being a LEND Fellow.
+There are many benefits to being a LEND fellow.

 - Opportunity to participate in a year of multidisciplinary clinical and community training experiences, with one-to-one mentoring

-- Unique chance to learn with a group of Fellows from many disciplines and diverse lived experiences about neurodevelopmental disabilities
+- Unique chance to learn with a group of fellows from many disciplines and diverse lived experiences about neurodevelopmental disabilities

-- Focused training on enhanced leadership skills and the U.S. Maternal and Child Health Bureau's twelve MCH competencies
+- Focused training on enhanced leadership skills and the U.S. Maternal and Child Health Bureau's twelve MCH leadership competencies

-- Connections to LEND Fellows and faculty across the United States who share an interest in both neurodevelopmental disabilities and advocacy
+- Connections to LEND fellows and faculty across the United States who share an interest in both neurodevelopmental disabilities and advocacy